opensearch-project/search-relevance/docs/feature-design/regularly-scheduled-experiments.md

 **Primary Stakeholders**
 - Teams trying to track search quality overtime
 - Users tracking critical search metrics and ensuring they stay above a threshold
+- Teams trying to compare the impact of using one search algorithm over another
+- Users comparing metrics when migrating from a different search engine

 ## Use Cases